What is Functional Rhinoplasty?

 What You Can Expect in Your Initial Consultation

 It is very important to Dr. Correa that his patients understand all aspects of functional rhinoplasty before making the decision to move forward with surgery.
-It is his philosophy that his success as a plastic surgeon is dependent not only on his surgical skills but also his ability to fully understand the needs and goals of his patients.
+It is his philosophy that his success as a Board-Certified Plastic Surgeon is dependent not only on his surgical skills but also his ability to fully understand the needs and goals of his patients.
 By taking the time to understand each patient’s desires, he can ensure they get the treatment or procedure that is truly right for them.

 You will have the opportunity to examine photographs of his other patients who have undergone functional rhinoplasty so you can see his work and know what to expect if you decide to proceed.
 Dr. Correa will discuss the changes that you can expect to achieve and make recommendations regarding the best surgical methods to use to achieve your goals.
 You are encouraged to ask many questions and also to share any anxiety you may be having.
 Attaining your goal is a team effort.
 You and Dr. Correa must agree on the aesthetics and methods of your surgery so that you can obtain a result that meets or even exceeds your expectations